 About the Project

-The NEXTransit Downtown Plan was completed in the summer of 2023 and recommended new routes for PRT bus services in Downtown Pittsburgh that are more streamlined, efficient, and improve amenities for riders.
+The NEXTransit Downtown Plan was completed in the summer of 2023 and recommended new routes for PRT bus services in Downtown Pittsburgh that are more efficient and improve amenities for riders and complement the PRTX University Line Bus Rapid Transit project currently under construction.
+As detailed in the Service Changes section below, PRT began implementing the plan in October of 2023 and expects to continue to make changes over the next few years.

 Update

-Service changes for June 2025 will include several bus stop and schedule modifications based on NEXTransit Downtown recommendations.
+Service changes for June 2025 include several bus stop and schedule modifications based on NEXTransit Downtown recommendations.
 These are briefly described below.
-More detailed information will be posted on PRT’s Service Adjustments page closer to the date the service changes go into effect.
+More detailed information will be posted on PRT’s Service Adjustments page.

 8 – Will use 7th Street Bridge to enter Downtown, turn right on Liberty Avenue, turn right on Stanwix Street, turn right on Fort Duquesne Boulevard, then left at 7th Street to exit Downtown.
-This route will use the same routing and bus stops that the 13, 16, 17 routes use.
-Temporary bus boarding pads will be installed at the existing Stanwix Street bus stop and the Fort Duquesne Boulevard bus stop.
+This route will use the same routing as the 13, 16, 17 routes.

-51L – Will use Smithfield Bridge to enter Downtown, turn left on Fort Pitt Boulevard, right on Wood Street, right on Forbes Avenue, right on Smithfield Street and will use a new bus stop with a temporary bus boarding platform at the southeast corner of Wood and Forbes Avenues.
+51L – Will use Smithfield Bridge to enter Downtown, turn left on Fort Pitt Boulevard, right on Wood Street, right on Forbes Avenue, right on Smithfield Street and will use a new bus stop at the southeast corner of Wood and Forbes Avenues.

 77 – Will use Bigelow Boulevard to enter Downtown, turn right on Sixth Avenue, turn right on Grant Street, turn left on Seventh Avenue, turn left on Liberty Avenue, turn around at Gateway Center, continue outbound along Liberty Avenue, turn right Seventh Avenue, then continue onto Bigelow Boulevard to exit Downtown.
 This route will use new bus stops along the new outbound routing on Liberty and Seventh Avenues.

 61A, 61B, 61C, 71B – Will use Fifth Avenue to enter Downtown, turn right on Liberty Avenue, turn right on Sixth Avenue, and continue onto Forbes Avenue to exit Downtown.
-These are the PRTX University Line Bus Rapid Transit routes, and five new stations have been established at Ross Street, Smithfield Street, Market Square, Wood Street, and Steel Plaza.
+These are the PRTX University Line Bus Rapid Transit routes, and five new stations have been established:

 G2 – Will use Liberty Avenue to enter Downtown, turn right on Sixth Avenue, continue on Sixth Avenue at Center Avenue, turn right on Fifth Avenue, and then turn left on Liberty Avenue to exit Downtown.
-This route will the five new PRTX University Line Bus Rapid Transit stations established at Ross Street, Smithfield Street, Market Square, Wood Street, and Steel Plaza.
+This route will the five new PRTX University Line Bus Rapid Transit stations:

 P1 – Will use the MLK Jr. East Busway to enter Downtown, turn left on Grant Street, turn right on Fifth Avenue, turn right on Liberty Avenue, turn right on Sixth Avenue, turn left on Grant Street, and turn right onto the MLK Jr. East Busway to exit Downtown.
-There is a new bus stop on inbound Grant Street at Strawberry Way, and the P1 will utilize three of the PRTX University Line stations including at Smithfield Street, Market Square, and Wood Street, and a new bus stop outbound on Grant Street at the US Steel Building.
+There is a new bus stop on inbound Grant Street at Strawberry Way, and the P1 will utilize three of the PRTX University Line Bus Rapid Transit stations including William Penn Place PRTX Station, Market Square PRTX Station, and Wood Street PRTX Station, and the existing outbound bus stop will remain in place outside of the US Steel building.

 P7, P17, P69, P76, P78 – Will use the MLK Jr. East Busway to enter Downtown, continue inbound on Liberty Avenue, turn around at the Gateway loop, continue outbound on Liberty Avenue, then use the MLK Jr. East Busway to exit Downtown.
 These routes will follow the current P10 routing Downtown as a long-term detour to avoid the upcoming Reimagine Smithfield construction project.
 There are many bus stop changes to these routes and new bus stops on Liberty Avenue.